 As recently as 2017, the Apple iPod, iPod Shuffle and iPod Nano combined top-of-the-line hardware with trusted, easy-to-use software to produce the best MP3 players (in my opinion).

-But in 2020, the options for a dedicated MP3 player are frustratingly limited and extremely underwhelming.
+But today, the options for a dedicated MP3 player are frustratingly limited and extremely underwhelming.

 Apple discontinued the iPod Shuffle and iPod Nano in 2017 and the classic iPod in 2014.